 Promote Cohesive and Engaged Communities

-They cultivate an environment that builds a sense of collective identity and mutual support.
-This includes building a sense of unified local identity, social relationships and networks through safeguarding spaces in which city residents are able to interact together to build and maintain relationships; promoting features of an inclusive local cultural heritage; and encouraging cultural diversity while promoting tolerance and a willingness to accept other cultures.
+Create a sense of collective identity and mutual support.
+This includes building a sense of local identity, social networks, and safe space; promoting features of an inclusive local cultural heritage; and encouraging cultural diversity while promoting tolerance and a willingness to accept other cultures.

 Ensure Social Stability, Security, and Justice

-They provide a comprehensive approach to law enforcement and justice to ensure a stable, secure and just society.
-This includes fair and transparent policing and deterrents to crime – specifically in times of crisis, as well as enforcement of laws such as building codes and regulations.
+Ensure a comprehensive and inclusive approach to law enforcement and justice that fosters a stable, secure, and just society.
+This includes fair and transparent policing and deterrents to crime – specifically in times of crisis, as well as enforcement of laws such as codes and regulations.

 Foster Economic Prosperity

-Ensure the availability of funding as a result of diverse revenue streams, the ability to attract business investment, and contingency plans.
-This includes good governance, integration with the regional and global economy and measures to attract investment.
+Ensure the availability of funding and a vibrant economy as a result of diverse revenue streams, the ability to attract business investment, and contingency plans.
+This involves good governance, integration with the regional and global economy and measures to attract investment.

 Leadership & Strategy